KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 KeyboardKit comes with pre-defined input sets, like ``InputSet/qwerty``, ``InputSet/numeric(currency:)`` & ``InputSet/symbolic(currencies:)``.
 KeyboardKit Pro unlocks more input sets, like ``InputSet/qwertz`` and ``InputSet/azerty``, as well as locale-specific input sets for all ``Foundation/Locale/keyboardKitSupported`` locales.

-Most iOS keyboards have 3 input rows of input keys surrounded by action keys, as well as a bottom row with a space bar and contextual action keys.
-This is however not true for all locales, where the layout can vary greatly.
-This is why the layout engine must be flexible.
+While most iOS keyboards have 3 input rows of input keys surrounded by action keys, and a bottom row with space bar and action keys, this is not true for all locales.
+The layout can vary greatly, so the layout engine must be flexible.